Idadelveloper/Idadelveloper.github.io/_posts/2021-08-20-gsoc-final-report.md

 ### TODOS
 * Update the rtems-style code.
-* Wricte documentation for rtems-style.
+* Write documentation for rtems-style.
 * Update the pre-commit hook script  be compatible with other hosts like Windows and FreeBSD.